 - Successful reduction in sentence for a Fayetteville man who was charged with felon in possession of a firearm, in violation of 18 U.S.C. § 922(g).
 The client’s recommended sentencing range was 70 to 87 months imprisonment.
 Mike argued at the sentencing hearing and obtained a sentence of 40 months imprisonment for the client.

 *No reference on this website to a prior case result is a guarantee of a similar outcome in any current or future case.

-Mike has experience in a broad range of business and commercial litigation in federal and state court.
-His experience includes cases involving contract disputes, unfair business practices, the Lanham Act, the North Carolina Trade Secrets Protection Act, as well as the federal Fair Debt Collection Practices Act.
+Mike has experience in a broad range of business and commercial litigation matters in federal and state court.
+His experience includes cases involving contract disputes, unfair business practices, the Lanham Act, the North Carolina Trade Secrets Protection Act, and the federal Fair Debt Collection Practices Act.
 Mike also has substantial experience litigating a wide array of tort claims arising under the common law of North Carolina, including claims for breach of fiduciary duty, fraud, unfair competition, and negligent misrepresentation.
 A small sampling of the type of matters Mike has handled includes:

 - The defense of a building supply company against claims for breach of warranty and defective construction with respect to a multi-family condominium project.

 - The defense of a hospital accounting/billing firm against alleged violations of the federal Fair Debt Collection Practices Act as well as state consumer protection laws.